elonerajeev/elonerajeev/README.md

 - 🛠️ **AWS DevOps Engineer** focused on cloud infrastructure, automation, CI/CD, and security.
 - ☁️ Deep hands-on expertise in AWS (20+ services), Docker, Kubernetes, Terraform, Chef, and cloud-native architecture.
-- 🔐 Passionate about serverless solutions, cloud security, and automating everything.
 - 🔄 Strong background in agile, collaboration, and modern DevOps practices.
 - 💻 Also experienced in full-stack web development (MERN stack, RESTful APIs)—giving me a developer’s perspective on DevOps!